Find Affordable College Courses

 86 Yearly Graduations

-University of Bridgeport comes in at #3 on our list of the most popular colleges offering master's degrees in family, consumer and human sciences.
+The 3rd most popular school in the country for family, consumer & human sciences majors who are seeking their master's degree is University of Bridgeport.
 Each year, around 4,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $32,860 per year, while in-state graduate students, on average, pay $19,096 per year.
-During the 2020-2021 academic year, 86 people received their master's degree in family, consumer and human sciences from UBridgeport.
-Of these students, 90% were women and 21% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 86 people received their master's degree in family, consumer & human sciences from UBridgeport.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 89% were women.
+University of Bridgeport family, consumer & human sciences graduates who receive their master's degree go on to jobs earning a median salary of $49,604.

 #4